slcs-jsc/jurassic/docs/manual/running.md

 ## General execution model

 JURASSIC is provided as a set of small command-line applications (e.g.
-`formod`, `kernel`, `retrieval`). **All applications take a control file and, depending on the application, additional positional input/output files on the command line.** Control parameters may optionally be overridden via `KEY VALUE` pairs.
+`formod`, `kernel`, `retrieval`).
+Many of the scientific applications take a control file plus additional positional input/output files on the command line.
+Smaller utilities such as `day2doy`, `time2jsec`, `planck`, and `brightness` accept only direct numeric arguments.
+For control-file-driven applications, parameters may optionally be overridden via `KEY VALUE` pairs.

 ### Common pattern